ErichHeinemann/ESP32-Audio-Tests-ML/README.md

 # ESP32-Audio-Tests-ML
-This Repository is a collection of modified Repositories originally created by Marcel License and modified by me
+This Repository is a collection of modified Repositories originally created by Marcel Licence and modified by me

 The original Repositories are there: https://github.com/marcel-licence